javaidb/battery-soc-estimation-kf/README.md

-# Battery State Estimation Projects (SOX)
+# Battery State Estimation using Kalman Filters (SOC)

-This repository serves as a personal self-study initiative aimed at deepening my understanding of lithium-ion battery management systems.
-Through this project, I aim to gain practical experience in exploring SOC and SOH estimation techniques while identifying areas for self-improvement in my own knowledge and skills.
+> This repository is a part of a series of repositories aimed at deepening personal understanding of lithium-ion battery management systems along with practical implementations and contexts.
+Through this repo, SOC estimation techniques using KFs are explored for me to expand on experience learnt in career + courses + self-learning while identifying areas for self-improvement in my own knowledge and skills.
 It is designed more so as a sandbox for me to develop, test and implement state estimation techniques for various sample li-ion batteries.

 ## Objectives (aimed at addressing areas for self-improvement)

-- **Learn**: Gain knowledge about simple SOX estimatino techniques, and branch towards more sophisticated SOC estimation techniques, such as Extended Kalman Filters or machine learning-based approaches.
+- **Learn**: Gain knowledge about simple SOC estimatino techniques using KFs, and branch towards more sophisticated SOC estimation techniques, such as Extended Kalman Filters or machine learning-based approaches.
 - **Account for Real Life**: Explore how to work with real-world battery datasets with variable quality to validate models and improve accuracy.
 - **KPIs**: Understand key performance indicators for BMS, including efficiency and reliability metrics.
 - **Avoid obsolence**: Testing either recent software solutions or published theories from papers to calibrate understanding to latest global view.